-Back up generators are a typical installation for many commercial and industrial entities, as these industries rely on a constant stream of power for their daily operations.
+Back up generators are a typical generator installation for many commercial and industrial entities, as these industries rely on a constant stream of power for their daily operations.
 Without access to electricity, many of these sectors are thrown into disarray or are unable to function at all.
 Education facilities such as schools, colleges and other higher learning institutions are heavily reliant on these back-up sources as these sites often host numerous electrical systems.
 The inability to operate during unexpected outages can lead to massive inconveniences for these facilities.
 Some of the affected systems include heating and cooling, ventilation, fire alarms, computer networks, research equipment, data storage, lighting, security, elevators and phone networks.

 An emergency power generator is the most straightforward and reliable way to navigate these unpredictable circumstances.
 These units will not only minimise the disruption to their daily operation but will also limit the likelihood of longer-term damage.
 The top reasons for employing an emergency power industrial generator in a school are as follows: